zgaleday/algs4_ptI/README.md

 # algs4_ptI
-First part of Princeton Algs on Coursera
+First part of Princeton Algs on Coursera.
+This code is pretty old so it is pretty poorly documented.
+I was also learning java at the time so the code is overall not fantastic.